grongierisc/formation-template/README.md

 As an exercise, it could be interesting to modify BO.LocalBDD so that it returns a boolean that will tell the BP to call BO.RemoteBDD depending on the value of that boolean.

-**Hint**: This can be done by changing the type of reponse LocalBDD returns, by adding a new property to the context and using the `if` activity in our BP.
+**Hint**: This can be done by changing the type of reponse LocalBDD returns and by adding a new property to the context and using the `if` activity in our BP.

 ## 9.5.
 Solution